 Iron Man 3 (2013) Robert Downey Jr. returns in the (probable) finale of the Iron Man trilogy and thus the beginning of Marvel's Phase 2!
 This time he takes on the Mandarin (Ben Kingsley)

 Guy Pearce is in this movie.
 Did I mention that?
 I love him.
-But it's a damn shame because his role is essentially a generic bad guy.
+You should go watch LA Confidential right now and see why.
+But it's a damn shame because his role is essentially the generic bad guy.
 He does a lot to sell it (as usual) but he really isn't given much to work with.
 And his motivations are ridiculous and illogical.
-And the minions don't make any sense either.
+Not to mention the minions don't make any sense either.
 They are so villainous yet at points we see videos of them before they became evil trying to do very noble things.
 Like return to active duty in the military for example.
 Why did they become so evil?
-Nah I guess it's not important.
+Nah!
+I guess it's not important.

 One final thing: I have no problem suspending belief in a movie.
 But when I am expected to, I have one rule: the movie must follow the rules that it itself creates.
 Guy Pearce's character and what he can do does NOT follow the rules that the movie creates in any way shape or form.
 And thus I had a HUGE problem with him and his entire physical state.
-To the point that it kinda took me out of the whole movie at various points.
+To the point that it kinda took me out of the whole movie at various points in the final act.

 I know it seems like I'm bashing this movie, but I still had a lot fun.
 Oh and I haven't even mentioned the kid.
 I love the fact that RDJ addresses the kid like he would any adult, and does not baby talk him.
 Major kudos to the writers for that decision.
 But in the